yetisoftworks/MeshyDB.SDK-docs/docs/intro/getting_started_csharp.rst

 However, if we are using text or email a verification code will be sent.

-Once the verification code has been recieved we will need to verify the user.
+Once the verification code has been received, we will need to verify the user.

 -----
 Login
 -----
-We have a client, we have a user lets make a connection!
+We have a client; we have a user let's make a connection!

 .. tabs::